Pinellas Trails, Inc.

 An ongoing, cooperative effort between Pinellas County Parks & Conservation Resources Department and Pinellas Trails, Inc. exists in order to provide the desired amenities.
 Pinellas Trails, Inc. has been actively involved in promoting the addition of amenities and makes recommendations for additional items and raises funds for the purchase and installation of new amenities.

-- Pinellas County purchases and installs major trail amenities relating to trail access, parking and is managed by Parks and Conservation Resources as part of the overall county parks plan.
+- Pinellas County purchases and installs major trail amenities relating to trail access and parking, and is managed by Parks and Conservation Resources as part of the overall county parks plan.
 These amenities include:

 Pinellas Trails, Inc. supports and encourages the use of art to enhance and beautify the Pinellas Trail.
 Information about artwork currently seen on the Pinellas Trail can be found here.